 Provide his or her own birth certificate to ACERA, if

 eligible for a monthly continuance benefit.

-A spouse or state-registered domestic partner must provide a
+County domestic partner must provide a marriage license, domestic

 Please review the Active Member Death Benefits tables on